KazKoboDev/SBCP/README.md

 ## Requirements

 SBCP was designed for Linux and developed on Ubuntu.
-It has been tested on Ubuntu Server 16.04.
+It has been tested on the 64-bit version of Ubuntu Server 16.04, and partially tested on the 64-bit versions of Ubuntu Server 15.10, 14.04, and 12.04.

 SBCP was developed on Ruby 2.3.0.